CMPSC405-Deep-Learning-Spring2025/activity1/README.md

 # Activity1

-## Due: 10am on January 15, 2025
+## Due: 9am on January 17, 2025

-1. Select an application for a neural network
+1. Working in a group of 2-3, select an application for a neural network and come up with a list of mock "features" (e.g., income, credit score, debt-to-income ratio).

-Example: A neural network must decide whether to approve loan applications.
+Example: A neural network must decide whether to approve loan applications with features including income, credit score, debt-to-income ratio.
-Come up with a list of mock "features" (e.g., income, credit score, debt-to-income ratio) and "weights" for a basic neural network.

-Task:
-Students manually calculate a prediction (e.g., approve/deny) for sample data.

-Materials:
-Sticky notes or cards (for inputs, weights, activations, and outputs).
-String or markers to represent connections between layers.
-Dice or spinners (to randomly assign weights).
-Paper and markers for students to record calculations.
-Setup:
-Divide the class into groups of 3-4 students.
-Assign roles: Inputs, Weights, Neuron Processors, and Outputs.

 2. Build a Physical Neural Network Model

-Working in a group of 2-3, build a mini neural network for your application:
+Build a mini neural network for your application:

 - Use sticky notes or cards for inputs (e.g., "feature 1: 2, feature 2: 5").
+- Assign initial weights randomly.
 - Connect inputs to hidden neurons with "weights" written on cards/notes.
 - Assign each neuron a simple activation function, such as a threshold (e.g., "Output 1 if sum > 5, else 0").